 The Cornish Rex is known as the Greyhound of Cats due to its racing ability.
-The term Rex as applied to the Cornish Rex is used to denote unusual fur.
+The Cornish Rex lacks an outer coat of hair, having only the fuzzy down that exists as a base coat on most cats.
 The use of the word Rex, which is Latin for king, to refer to strange fur, began when King Albert I of Belgium tried to enter his rabbits in a competition.
 The curly hair on the rabbits would have disqualified them from the show, but no one wanted to reject the King, so they added the word Rex to his entries.
 Although they have less hair than other cats, Cornish Rexes still cause allergic reactions in people who are sensitive to cats.

 Related pages: